MicroEJ/docs/KernelDeveloperGuide/featuresCommunication.rst

 Implement a Registry
 --------------------

-In case the existing KF implementation of Shared Services does not fit your needs, you can implement your own registry system classes.
+In case the existing KF implementation of Shared Services does not fit your needs, you can implement your own registry system classes using the `Kernel.bind()`_ KF API.

-Such a registry can be implemented using the `Kernel.bind()`_ KF API to create a proxy for the requesting consumer Application.
+This API allows a consumer Feature for remote use of an instance which type is owned by another Feature or the Kernel.
+In case the type is owned by another Feature, the returned instance is a `Proxy <https://repository.microej.com/javadoc/microej_5.x/apis/ej/kf/Proxy.html>`_ of the shared instance.
+In case the type is owned by the Kernel, the returned instance is the conversion result of the shared instance to the Kernel type; for this to happen a suitable :ref:`Converter <kernel_type_converter>` must be registered.

-The steps below describe how to implement a generic Shared Interface service that relies on the `Kernel.bind()`_ API.
+As an example the steps below describe how to implement a generic Shared Interface service that relies on the `Kernel.bind()`_ API.

 #.
 Declare the following class in your Kernel